Trans: When Ideology Meets Reality

-Trans: When Ideology Meets Reality also printed as Trans: Gender Identity and the New Battle for Women's Rights or just Trans is a 2021 nonfiction book by journalist and gender critical activist Helen Joyce that criticizes the transgender rights movement and transgender activism.
-It is published by Oneworld Publications, their fifth book in the Sunday Times bestseller list.
-Reviews of the book ranged from positive (The Times, The Telegraph) to critical (The Guardian, Publishers Weekly).
+Trans: When Ideology Meets Reality also printed as Trans: Gender Identity and the New Battle for Women's Rights or simply Trans is a 2021 non-fiction book by journalist and gender-critical activist Helen Joyce that criticises the transgender rights movement and transgender activism.
+It is published by Oneworld Publications, their fifth book in The Sunday Times bestseller list.
+Reviews of the book ranged from positive (The Times, The Telegraph) to negative (The Guardian, Publishers Weekly).
+The book has faced criticism from the LGBTQIA+ community, where it has been described as promoting transgender health care misinformation.

 Summary

 Joyce writes that the book is about the idea "that people should count as men or women according to how they feel and what they declare, instead of their biology", describes this as gender identity replacing sex, and says this has "far-reaching consequences".
 Joyce states the book is not about transgender people, but about the lobbying of trans activism.

 She begins by recounting a history of transgender identity.
 She describes the gender transitions of Lili Elbe and Christine Jorgensen, as well as influential researchers Magnus Hirschfeld, Harry Benjamin, and John Money, stating that these researchers all had unscientific beliefs about the nature of sex.
 She next discusses Blanchard's typology, in which trans women are classified into androphilic and autogynephilic types, and Anne Lawrence's research into the accounts of other self-identified autogynephiles.
 She next discusses the popularization of this research in The Man Who Would Be Queen, and the ensuing controversy.
 While agreeing with the existence of gender dysphoria, she criticizes the concept of gender identity, calling it a "sexed soul" and a form of mind–body dualism, and criticizes activists that state that being male or female has nothing to do with the physical body.
 She states that the concept is intellectually rooted in postmodernist philosophy, and gives rebuttals to arguments that sex is too complicated or socially constructed to be useful.

 She next relates various academic debates around the treatment of gender dysphoria in children.
-She criticizes the "gender affirmative" approach, argues against social transition, puberty blockers, and gender-affirming hormones, and defended Kenneth Zucker and his recommendation pre-pubertal children avoid social transition and be "instead supported to become comfortable in their own sex".
-She endorses the concept of rapid onset gender dysphoria, and compares it to past psychological social contagions and to culture-bound syndromes.
+She criticizes the "gender affirmative" approach, argues against Social transition, puberty blockers, and gender-affirming hormone therapy, and defended Kenneth Zucker and his recommendation pre-pubertal children avoid social transition and be "instead supported to become comfortable in their own sex".
+She endorses the concept of rapid-onset gender dysphoria, and compares it to past psychological social contagions and to culture-bound syndromes.
 She also relates the experiences of several detransitioners.
 She criticizes educational materials for children as equating non-conformity to gender stereotypes with being trans.
 She also argues that, as happened in the 1970s, activists are being careless about the safeguarding of children from sexual abuse.